 - Cash flow statement

-Each one of these focus’ on a different area of business finance and, for some, it is a legal requirement that they are sent to HMRC depending on your business structure.
-Regardless of legal requirements, some business owners choose to produce all three of these reports anyway because of the different insights into their business each one offers, helping to analyse how a business is performing and where there is room for improvement.
+Each one of these focus’ on a different area of business finance.
+For some, it is a legal requirement that they are sent to HMRC depending on your business structure.
+Regardless of legal requirements, some business owners choose to produce all three of these reports anyway.
+This is usually because of the different insights into their business each one offers, helping to analyse how a business is performing and where there is room for improvement.
 The reports you’ll need really depends on:

 - Business structure;